fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 We previously discussed two rules for lifetime elision.
 They are:

-1. Each place that an input lifetime is omitted (elided) is given its own lifetime.
+1. Each place where an input lifetime is omitted (elided) is given its own lifetime.
 2. If there's exactly one lifetime across all the input references, that lifetime is assigned to *every* output reference.

 Now that we've seen `impl` blocks that have lifetimes, let's discuss one more: